zxphyrx/highway/app/views/guides/corexy.md

 Motors are a very hard thing to research, namely for a faster printer.
 Everybody uses Nema17s, and will thus be the easiest to incorporate into your design.
 I wish I'd had [this link](https://reprap.org/wiki/NEMA_17_Stepper_motor) when I was researching my motors.
 It lays out a select few with good specs.
 If you're printing slower (100-200mm/s) you hardly need to research them at all; any inductance of 4mH or under is fine, and you should have about 44+ Ncm holding torque.

 For a 300mm/s printer, an inductance of 2-3mH is better, and a holding torque of 44 or more is still good.
 Then we get into high-speed CoreXY's.
 A 400-500mm/s printer should have 55 or more holding torque and max 2.5mH inductance.
 For incredible speeds like 600mm/s or more, you'll need 60-ish holding torque and very low inductance, like less than 1.5mH.
 It's in the high-speed world that you'll want higher-voltage stepper motors.
 Especially when going high accelerations, like 40k or more, 48V or even 60V can be huge.
 For this, you'll probably need another PSU to power the 60V, as well as a mainboard that has a dedicated motor input for those high voltages.
-However, it is still possibly to run it at 24V.
+However, it is still possible to run it at 24V.
 [This](https://www.youtube.com/watch?v=cjXhLow9jRg) video is worth a watch.

 TL;DR: Printing over ~450mm/s is likely to set you ~$120 back in budget.

+Last thing: if opting for high speeds that require a lot of torque, you may want to do what's called "shearing" your motors.
+This just means placing a bearing at the end of the shaft, after the pulley, and connecting it well to the motor.
+The reason for this is that, with the high tension of the belts, the motor shaft may bend and damage the inside of the motor.
+Putting a bearing at the end and mounting it ensures that the shaft remains upright.
+When I tried this, I had a lot of issues with the motor not turning properly, so I simply removed it.
+So far, I've been having success without shearing motors, but it's worth a try.

 ### Z-Axis
 If you're doing a three motor three screw setup, it might look like this: